20 Principle of love “the very Flame of the LORD” in courtship.

 Both must be saved.
-Do both have a solid testimony and life?
+Do both have a solid testimony and be growing?
 1:5-6

-A. Closer intimacy must always be wanted by both and at the right pace in order for a blossoming courtship.
-All throughout the first 3 chapters this principle is at work in an unstoppable manner due to the ver “flame of the LORD” Song 8:6 being in both of them.
+A. Closer intimacy in getting to know them.
+Always wanting to grow in the knowledge of your spouse.
+Not just more knowledge but more and more sensitive information is shared.
+At whatever pace each feels comfortable.
+The intimacy or knowledge of and affection for the other grows and intensifies.
+A desire for closer intimacy must always be wanted by both and at the right pace in order for a blossoming courtship.
+All throughout the first 3 chapters this principle is at work in an unstoppable manner due to the very “flame of the LORD” Song 8:6 being in both of them.